viamrobotics/docs/docs/components/arm/_index.md

 ## Control your arm with Viam's client SDK libraries

-To get started using Viam's SDKs to connect to and control your robot, go to your machine's page on [the Viam app](https://app.viam.com), navigate to the **Code sample** tab, select your preferred programming language, and copy the sample code generated.
+To get started using Viam's SDKs to connect to and control your machine, go to your machine's page on [the Viam app](https://app.viam.com), navigate to the **Code sample** tab, select your preferred programming language, and copy the sample code generated.

 {{% snippet "show-secret.md" %}}